-Every boondocker has their favorite out-of-the-way campsites.
+Every boondocker has their favorite out-of-the-way free campsites.
 Sometimes it is nice to shake things up and try a new spot.
-There are several websites out there that help adventure-seekers find good campsites, such as Campground Reviews and Freecampsites.net.
+There are several websites out there that help adventure-seekers find good free sites, such as Campground Reviews and Freecampsites.net.

 Most public lands (USFS or BLM) offer free dispersed camping as well, although some established campgrounds on public lands do have a use fee.
 Here are some new ideas to try for your next outing.

 Be sure to check to make sure that your particular rig can access these campgrounds, as some are fairly remote or cannot accommodate longer rigs.
-Also, keep in mind that free campgrounds often also mean limited or no services, so plan accordingly.
+Also, keep in mind that free campsites often also mean limited or no services, so plan accordingly.

 1. Twin Lakes, Leadville, Colorado